WaleedK2000/C-BAS_Node_Module/readme.md

 C-BAS is a tool developed to run breach and attack simulation on dockerized containers at the process level.
 This project uses Django backend along with [react app](https://github.com/WaleedK2000/C-BAS_frontend) as its frontend.

+## Tools and Technologies

+- Django
+- Docker SDK for Python
+- Docker

+You can view the documentation for docker sdk for python [here](https://docker-py.readthedocs.io/en/stable/index.html)

 ## Features Implemented

 The feactures implemented on the backend side API are: